run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 <!-- ### Enable Researcher Authentication on Researcher Service

 === "SaaS"
-    The researcher service is used for the [Run:AI Researcher User interface](../../../researcher-setup/researcher-ui-setup/) and [Researcher REST API](../../../../developer/researcher-rest-api/overview/).
+    The researcher service is used for the [Run:ai Researcher User interface](../../../researcher-setup/researcher-ui-setup/) and [Researcher REST API](../../../../developer/researcher-rest-api/overview/).
 To enable, you must edit the cluster installation values file:

-    * When installing the Run:AI cluster, edit the [values file](/admin/runai-setup/cluster-setup/cluster-install/#step-3-install-runai).
+    * When installing the Run:ai cluster, edit the [values file](/admin/runai-setup/cluster-setup/cluster-install/#step-3-install-runai).
     * On an existing installation, use the [upgrade](/admin/runai-setup/cluster-setup/cluster-upgrade) cluster instructions to modify the values file.

     Update: